-Lately I’ve been blasting you left and right on Instagram with my commitment to cross training and much of that has been in the form of body weight workouts.
+Lately I’ve been blasting you left and right on Instagram with my commitment to cross training and much of that has been different forms of strength workout for runner ideas.

 Is body weight really enough to see results?